CES Virtual School

 - Trina Gandal, CES Learning Resource Specialist

 CES concluded the 2019-2020 school year with virtual, online instruction that began Monday, March 16, 2020.
-During the 2020 summer, we are providing CES Summer Academy, an extensive series of 1-hour virtual academic enrichment sessions in many subject areas.
-Summer Academy is available to both CES students and non-CES students.
+During the 2020 summer, we provided CES Summer Academy, an extensive series of 1-hour virtual academic enrichment sessions in many subject areas.
 Visit CESummer! for details.

 To learn about our Spring 2020 CES Virtual School, click on a division below to see how different grades provided outstanding teaching in a virtual setting:

 Grades K - 4

 To read and download a full outline of our Spring 2020 Virtual School prorgam click here.

 |CES Preschool student Kennedy proudly finishes an art project provided by her teachers during virtual school.|

 Class schedules vary each week as we explore different ways to engage our classes within the virtual world.
 Preschool is such a social environment, so we are working on giving the children the best possible options for interaction.
 Classes meet in full three times a week and in small groups or individual sessions twice per week.
 These sessions provide the teachers time to focus on each individual child and allow them to teach math and language arts concepts more individually based on each student’s pace.
 They also provide teachers an opportunity to check in with parents, see how each family is doing and give advice on techniques that may be helpful during these trying times.

 In addition to the lessons that the teachers are planning, students also receive handmade cards and messages from their teachers, helping to maintain that critical social connection.